Reviews You Can Rely On

 This metric scores the pillows on the loft they provide and how firm they remain from sunup to sundown.
 A pillow can be soft and comfortable but still not provide enough support to make the next day ache-free.
 Likewise, it can provide ample support, like some inflatable pillows, but not comfortable support.
 Your preferred sleeping position influences the amount of support you need.
 In general, stomach sleepers need a flatter cushion with less support, while side sleepers need a thicker, more supportive pillow to keep the spine aligned.
 Back sleepers seem to prefer support somewhere in the middle.
 Matching support to your sleeping habits is the best way to wake up fresh and minimize the chances of developing neck or backaches.

-While compressible pillows trend toward the most comfortable, the inflatable and hybrid pillows like the Nemo Fillo supported our heads the best.
-Moreover, they allow for a range of support preferences with the ability for the user to control the amount of air inside the pillow.
+Inflatable and hybrid pillows like the Nemo Fillo aren't always as luxurious, but they do often provide great support.
+Moreover, inflatables allow for a range of support preferences thanks to the ability of the user to control the amount of air inside the pillow.
 We also really like the varied support of the Sea to Summit Aeros, which has a lower and higher end of the pillow.

 We were very pleased with the support provided by the Rumpl Stuffable.
-When the right combination of spare clothing is achieved (one of our favorite combos was a pair of pants wrapped in a fleece or down jacket), the support provided is substantial and quite impressive.
+When the right combination of spare clothing is achieved (one of our favorite combos was a pair of pants wrapped in a fleece or down jacket), its support is substantial and quite impressive.
 But, if all your clothes are wet, or if you're wearing all your extra clothes for warmth, you'll find support and comfort coming up short.
 Of the ultralight pillows we tested, the Sea to Summit Aeros and Therm-a-Rest Air Head Down offer the most comfortable support.
-In addition to our favorite pillow, the Nemo Fillo, we feel the REI Co-op Trailbreak Foam Pillow has some of the best support of all models we tested.
-However, our favorite pillow in this metric is the Hest Pillow, which offers nearly the same support as a regular home pillow.
+Our favorites though are the Nemo Fillo and Hest Pillow, which offer nearly the same support as a regular home pillow.

 If you prefer a softer, flatter pillow, that's okay.
 Look for a product that earned a lower score in our support metric.